Practical ideas and tactics to reclaim local democracy

 - Closed agenda.
 It can be helpful to crowdsource an agenda before the meeting so that the agenda is democratic and clearly communicated.

 - Open agenda.
 Some meetings require an open or blank agenda.
 If the group is small enough you can solicit items in plenary.
 If the meeting is too big you can ask people to write possible items on sheets of paper.
 Sort similar ideas and ask people to vote for the most urgent item.

 - Hand signals are essentially for keeping a group working well together without the need for interruption.

 - Get to the point – It’s a big job for a facilitator to keep everybody on track and on point.
 It helps if the group takes the responsibility with humour and goodwill – bring your fingers together in a point if you want the speaker to “get to the point”.

 - I’m confused / please explain – Often people assume other people know what they are talking about or they use language or acronyms that other people don’t understand.
 It helps if this is pointed out straight away so everyone keeps on track – in large groups lift your arms up with palms upturned to ask the speaker to explain themselves.

 - We can’t hear – you can’t engage if you can’t hear – raise your hand cupped up and down above your ear to let the speaker know to speak louder.

-- I support that – clapping is useful in crowds but can down our speakers in meetings.
-It’s helpful to know if an idea or comment has broad support – twinkle your fingers.
+- I support that – clapping is useful in crowds but can down out speakers in meetings.
+It’s helpful to know if an idea or comment has broad support – maybe wiggle your fingers.